 Bakul Uncle is the brother of Papa, and Lily Aunty is his wife.
-Almost always mentioned together, Bakul Uncle and Lily Aunty have a marriage much like Mama and Papa's—neither one expresses a different… (read full character analysis)
+Almost always mentioned together, Bakul Uncle and Lily Aunty have a marriage much like Mama and Papa's—neither one expresses a different… read analysis of Lily Aunty and Bakul Uncle

 Arvind is the wealthy, handsome husband of Aruna from Bombay.
 Though he is powerful and has a high status, he accepts Aruna's efforts to run their household, and to keep him looking and acting sharp.

 Aisha and Dinesh are the young children of Aruna and Arvind.
 Growing up in Bombay within a wealthy household, they are well dressed and behave with a great sense of sophistication and entitlement.
 When they come to visit, Uma has to watch over them.